qsimeon/worm-data-preprocess/preprocess/README.md

 # Module Information

-This repository contains the functions used to preprocess the open-source calcium imaging data for neural activity analysis.
+This repository contains the functions used to preprocess the open-source calcium imaging data for neural activity analysis and the connectome files from published datasets.

 ## File Structure